Task 09 - Server actions, Database

 If you have a Feedback pull request

-.
+You can push your solution straight to main.
 You will then see the diff against main in the pull request feedback.
 Once you have the solution in main, mark the Feedback PR as submitted.

 If you don't have a Feedback pull request

 It may be that it will be created later, or it may not be created at all...
-Therefore, as a precaution, create a new branch solution
+Therefore, as a precaution, create a new branch solution from main as soon as you accept the assignment, and then push your solution to it.

 - If the Feedback PR does not appear, make a pull request from your

-branch to mainu and mark this PR as submitted. - If the Feedback PR does appear, merge your branch
+solutionbranch to mainu and mark this PR as submitted. - If the Feedback PR does appear, merge your branch

-into main, then mark the Feedback PR as submitted.
+solutioninto main, then mark the Feedback PR as submitted.